 The first synchronous course will begin on August 16, 2020 and the program will end on May 16, 2021.

-The application for the 2020/2021 cohort will open on January 6, 2020.
-You can download the 2020/2021 brochure and get on the mailing list for information about this program by filling out the form below.
+You can download the 2020/2021 brochure and get on the mailing list for updates about this program by filling out the form below.